Pheme: In the Thebaid

+Later, Fama and Mars work together to inspire the Argives to take up arms, and once they are successful, she appears to spread news of the Argive forces preparing to lay siege to Thebes.
+In Thebes, she spreads rumors of cavalries on the shores of Asopus, of Bacchanals in the forests around the city, of Dirce soaked in blood, the return of the Sphinx, and other outrageous and terrifying untruths.
+Statius describes her as moving faster and more nimbly when bringing painful news.

+English modern theatre

 In English Renaissance theatre, Rumour was a stock personification, best known from William Shakespeare's Henry IV, Part 2 in the quote "Open your ears; for which of you will stop The vent of hearing, when loud Rumour speaks?".
 James C. Bulman's Arden Shakespeare edition notes numerous lesser known theatrical examples.